radiorabe/dabplus-on-air-processing/README.md

 Usage
 -----

-Enable and start the processor and mot-encoder.
+Enable and start the processor and odr-padenc.

 ```bash
 systemctl enable dabplus-on-air-processing